cohosh/snowbox/README.md

 ```

 ### Building snowflake inside the Docker container
-Inside the snowbox container, execute ./script.sh to build and run each component of snowflake.
+Inside the snowbox container, execute ```./script.sh --build``` to build and run each component of snowflake.
+You will not need to rebuild snowflake everytime the container is started.
+To run the broker, proxy-go and client components without building first, simply execute ./script.sh

+### Attaching additional terminals to the test environment
+Open a new terminal and execute ```./snowbox_run --attach```.
+Excluding the --attach argument will prompt the script to attempt an attachment if the container is already running.